Snysic/Airline_Reservation/README.md

 3 Configure the database:

- - For MySQL or PostgreSQL, update application.properties with the appropriate database URL, username, and password.
+ - For DBeaver 24.3.2, update application.properties with the appropriate database URL, username, and password.

 4 Run the application:

-- Navigate to the SpringaerolineaApplication class.
+- Navigate to the AirlineReservationApplication class.
 - Run the project to start the server.

 5 Access the application: